Evan Dimas

-Evan Dimas Darmono (born 13 March 1995) is an Indonesian professional footballer who plays as a midfielder for Liga 1 club Arema and the Indonesia national team.
-He plays mainly as a central midfielder, but can also play as an attacking midfielder or as a defensive midfielder.
+Evan Dimas Darmono (born 13 March 1995) is an Indonesian former professional footballer who plays as a midfielder.

 Personal life

 Evan Dimas was born in the city of Surabaya in East Java province to a low-income family that once depended on his father Condro Darmono's job as a security guard.
 As one of the highest paid Indonesian footballers, Evan is now the breadwinner of his extensive family.
 He is a devout Muslim who celebrates every goal by performing the Sujud.
 He is currently also enrolled as a student at the Dr. Soetomo University, majoring in public administration.

-His favorite player and inspiration is former FC Barcelona midfielder, Andrés Iniesta who showed diminutive players can also excel on the world level.
+His favorite player and inspiration is former Barcelona midfielder, Andrés Iniesta who showed diminutive players can also excel on the world level.
 He idolized Persebaya Surabaya during childhood and cut teeth in the club's youth team.
-He signed his first professional contract in 2014, when Indonesian football was complicated by the dualism of several clubs, with a faction of Persebaya that later became Bhayangkara F.C.
+He signed his first professional contract in 2014, when Indonesian football was complicated by the dualism of several clubs, with a faction of Persebaya that later became Bhayangkara.

 Club career

 Youth

 Evan Dimas trained at Surabaya soccer schools for boys until he entered Persebaya's youth team in 2010 at the age of 15.
 While at Persebaya, Evan became a regular member of the Indonesian national youth squads of various age levels.
-He also trained in Spain after being chosen with other Indonesian young players to visit FC Barcelona's training facilities.
+He also trained in Spain after being chosen with other Indonesian young players to visit Barcelona's training facilities.
 In 2012, he also attended the now-defunct Nike Academy, a program run by Nike Inc. that gathered promising teenage footballers from around the world.